YuhanL1n/CSCI5828/homework01.md

     technique will introduce new ones so it’s not achievable to reduce the accidental problems to very little.

-5. In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
-Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.
+**5. In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
+Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.**

     In the real world, there are a lot of scientific truth about the world.
 The term ‘Engineering’ is more like a work to use those